Kenley

-Kenley is a residential suburb within the London Borough of Croydon.
+Kenley is a suburb within the London Borough of Croydon.
 It is located 13 mi south of Charing Cross and within the southern boundary of London, England.
 Surrounded by the Metropolitan Green Belt on three sides, it includes the large open spaces of Kenley Common and Kenley Aerodrome.
 Kenley was part of the ancient parish of Coulsdon in the county of Surrey and was connected to central London by rail in 1856.
 As the population of the area was growing, it became part of Coulsdon and Purley Urban District in 1915 and has formed part of Greater London since 1965.
 At the 2011 Census, Kenley had a population of 14,966.

 History

 Local government

 Kenley was a hamlet in the ancient parish Coulsdon in the county of Surrey.
 In 1894 the Coulsdon parish became part of Croydon Rural District.
 Responding to the increase in population in the area, the rural district was broken up in 1915 and the parish of Coulsdon became part of Coulsdon and Purley Urban District.
 Coulsdon and Purley was incorporated into Greater London in 1965 and became part of the London Borough of Croydon.